What Is an Accelerated Master’s Pathway? Your Common Questions Answered

 You can visit the accelerated Master’s pathway page to learn more about the eligible undergraduate and graduate program pairings or request more information to get into contact with an admissions advisor.

-1Number of eligible courses varies by program, and ranges from 1 to 4 courses.
-Time and cost savings are dependent on the eligible student enrolling in and completing both the Bachelor’s and Master’s degree at Rasmussen College through the accelerated Master’s pathway.
+1Number of eligible courses varies by program and ranges from one to six courses.
+Time and cost savings are dependent on the eligible student enrolling in and completing both the Bachelor’s and Master’s degrees at Rasmussen University through the accelerated Master’s pathway.
 Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.
 Please speak to an admissions advisor for details.
+Programs are not available to residents of all states.
+Please speak with an admissions advisor to determine your eligibility for enrollment.